Diffusion of turbulence following both stable and unstable step stratification perturbations: Concluding remarks

-The evolution of a freely decaying shearless turbulent mixing layer hosting both air and a vapor phase, considered as a passive scalar phase, is obtained by coupling two homogeneous isotropic turbulent fields with different kinetic energies.
-A large range of Froude numbers (\fr $\in [-20.8, 1038.5]$), has been studied to evaluate the changes that take place in the mixing dynamics due to both stable and unstable temperature conditions.
+The evolution of a freely decaying, shearless, turbulent mixing layer hosting both air and a vapor phase, considered as a passive scalar phase, is obtained by coupling two homogeneous isotropic turbulent fields with different kinetic energies.
+A large range of Froude numbers (\fr $\in [-20.8, 1038.5]$) has been studied to evaluate the changes that take place in the mixing dynamics, due to both stable and unstable temperature conditions.

-Our numerical simulations has shown that both stable and unstable stratification modify the dynamics and transport characteristics of the shearfree turbulent layer.
-First, the formation of a sub-layer inside the mixing region was observed: i) a pit of kinetic energy under a stable condition, a sort of intense decay overshoot that is characterized by a lower level of energy than the external regions; ii) the formation of a peak of kinetic energy under unstable stratification conditions, where the turbulent energy becomes higher than in the external regions (15$\%$ larger at \fr$ = - 4.2$).
+Our numerical simulations have shown that both stable and unstable stratifications modify the dynamics and transport characteristics of a shearfree turbulent layer.
+First, the formation of a sub-layer inside the mixing region is observed: i) a pit of kinetic energy under a stable condition, a sort of intense decay overshoot that is characterized by a lower level of energy than the external regions; ii) the formation of a peak of kinetic energy under unstable stratification conditions, where the turbulent energy becomes higher than in the external regions (15$\%$ larger at \fr$ = - 4.2$).
 The temporal scaling law of the energy variation inside the mixing region has been quantified.
 The exponent depends on the stratification intensity.
-It reaches a value of 2.1 at \fr$= -4.2$, about four times larger than the exponent determined at \fr $= 4.2$.
+It reaches a value of 2.1 at \fr$= -4.2$, which is about four times larger than the exponent determined at \fr $= 4.2$.
 Stable stratification almost suppresses vertical motion, since any fluctuations within it are inhibited by buoyancy forces.
-Under this condition, an increased anisotropy compared to the neutral case is observed for the large-scale structures.
-In fact, the energy associated with vertical fluctuations in time becomes smaller and smaller than the other components.
-On the contrary, vertical fluctuations under unstable conditions amplify with respect to the horizontal components.
+In such a condition, an increased anisotropy is observed for the large-scale structures, compared to the neutral case.
+In fact, the energy associated with vertical fluctuations gradually becomes smaller than the other components.
+On the other hand, vertical fluctuations, under unstable conditions, amplify with respect to the horizontal components.

-Turbulence diffusion damps out in the presence of a stable stratification, as do intermittency, kinetic energy, passive scalar transport and clear air entrainment.
-In particular, entrainment almost vanishes when the Froude square number becomes lower than 1.
+Turbulence diffusion becomes damped in the presence of a stable stratification, as do intermittency, kinetic energy, passive scalar transport and clear air entrainment.
+Entrainment almost vanishes when the Froude square number becomes lower than 1.
 A detrainment phase, lasting from 1.4 to 3.5 eddy turns over time, is observed at \fr$= 0.4$.
 On the other hand, unstable stratification enhances the mixing process.